-When buying an email list or creating an ad targeting group, B2B marketers typically start with demographic and firmographic requirements, the most common of which is typically a lead’s job title, but things work a little differently on social media.
+When buying an email list or creating an ad targeting group, B2B marketers typically start with demographic and firmographic requirements, typically a lead’s job title.
+Still, things work a little differently on social media.

-Building an engaged social media audience is about finding the users who are actively talking about relevant topics in your space and most likely to care about your social media content.
-These will be the users who are most likely to follow you back, giving you a wider audience, more reach, and more potential leads at the top of the funnel.
+Building an engaged social media audience is about finding the users actively talking about relevant topics in your space and most likely to care about your social media content.
+These will be the most likely users to follow you back, giving you a wider audience, more reach, and more potential leads at the top of the funnel.